 The types of support and resources offered by the Team may include, but are not limited to: Meetings with Impacted Individual(s): Meetings to gather more information and support impacted individuals or groups in the aftermath of bias-related incidents

 Resource Referrals: Identification of and referral to appropriate support services and resources, on- or off-campus

 Conflict Resolution: Strategies for conflict resolution through mediation, restorative justice, or dialogue approaches

 Engagement with Campus Leadership: Engagement to identify and address systemic issues

 Prevention and Outreach: Efforts to increase campus awareness through training for students, faculty, and staff; educational materials; and support of programs and initiatives for all campus community members.

-- Derek Young, Interim Dean of Students
+- Derek Young, Interim Dean of Students (Co-Chair)